stackBlock/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+A) React is the premier way to build big, fast Web apps with JavaScript.

 - [ ] What does it mean to _think_ in react?

+A) The process in which you apply react to a specific problem (ie. marking up a page before you start working on it)

 - [ ] Describe state.

+A) State is basically data.
+The data that a particular class has within the class.

 - [ ] Describe props.

+A) props are the way you move that data around.

 ## Project Set Up